-The Cabinet of Ministers Regulation No.578 "Regulations on Receiving of Social Rehabilitation Services from the State budget in the Social Rehabilitation Institution" (adopted 3 December 2019) entitle persons with functional impairment, who comply with the criteria set out in the regulations, to receive state funded social rehabilitation services.
+The Cabinet of Ministers Regulation No.578 "Regulations on Receiving of Social Rehabilitation Services from the State budget in the Social Rehabilitation Institution" (adopted 3 December 2019) establishes: 1) the procedure by which e.g. the person foreseen in the Law on Social Services and Social Assistance, the person with a predictable disability (hereinafter referred to as the person) receives state funded social rehabilitation service; 2) functional impairments, according to which certain person with functional impairments can receive services to restore working capacity; 3) requirements for the service provider.

-If victims are soldiers or national guardsmen, then also following legislative acts could be applicable: Law on Remuneration of Officials and Employees of State and Local Government Authorities (in force since January 1, 2010), which foresees e.g. provisions concerning benefits to be disbursed in the event of injury, mutilation or other damage to health or in the event of death of soldier (Section 21) and National Guard of the Republic of Latvia Law (in force since

-September 1, 2010), which foresees similar provisions for national guardsmen (Section 34, 36) and related Regulations of the Cabinet of Ministers.
+If victims are soldiers or national guardsmen, then also following legislative acts could be applicable: Law on Remuneration of Officials and Employees of State and Local Government Authorities (in force since January 1, 2010), which foresees e.g. provisions concerning benefits to be disbursed in the event of injury, mutilation or other damage to health or in the event of death of soldier (Section 21) and National Guard of the Republic of Latvia Law (in force since September 1, 2010), which foresees similar provisions for national guardsmen (Section 34, 36) and related Regulations of the Cabinet of Ministers.